Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Gallery & Paddock

-in Quebec City: Scene, Artists
+in Quebec City: scene, artists

-and Experiences
+and experiences

 The Scene

-A vibrant artistic ecosystem
+A thriving artistic ecosystem

-Beyond tourist clichés, Quebec City hides a dense, diverse, and internationally recognized contemporary art scene.
+Far from tourist clichés, Quebec City hides a dense, diverse, and internationally recognized contemporary art scene.
 From public institutions to alternative spaces, the spectrum is wide.

-★ Portrait A city that invests in creation
+★ Profile A city investing in creation

-ModelPublic + private + artist-run
+ModelPublic + private + self-managed

 TrendInterdisciplinary